|

 Post by Pakachoag Phreek on Feb 23, 2021 8:16:57 GMT -5

 PP, do you think the plumbers and electricians are working on the interior at this stage?
 Any chance it will be ready for Sept?
 The building is pretty much buttoned up, which allows various trades, such as electricians and plumbers to work inside.
 However, I think the building is not sufficiently sealed as to allow carpenters to install wood paneling, of which there is a lot.
 The black box theater will be finished before the larger performance hall is done.
 I believe it will take weeks, perhaps several months, to fine tune the acoustics of that hall.
 I recall a schedule dated from about a year ago, that the college could begin using parts of the PPAC starting with spring semester 2022.
 And certainly, classrooms and studios should be open and available that semester.
-For the complexity of acoustics, see this article from Toronto and the renovation of a concert hall there. www.theglobeandmail.com/arts/fine-tuning-roy-thomson-hall/article1025561/Tuning Stanford's new concert hall youtu.be/pXzZpAGLf3Y__________________ I will add that as the incoming President is on the board of directors of the Boston Lyric Opera, it would not surprise me in the least if the BLO is invited to perform as the acoustics are being tested.
+For the complexity of acoustics, see this article from Toronto and the renovation of a concert hall there. www.theglobeandmail.com/arts/fine-tuning-roy-thomson-hall/article1025561/Tuning Stanford's new concert hall __________________ I will add that as the incoming President is on the board of directors of the Boston Lyric Opera, it would not surprise me in the least if the BLO is invited to perform as the acoustics are being tested.

 |